Katherine Chancellor: Background

 Katherine is the daughter of Army intelligence officer, Walter Shepherd, and his wife.
-She was born on October 25, 1928 in Genoa City.
+She was born on October 25, 1928, in Genoa City.
 Katherine attends high school with several Genoa City residents including best friend, John Abbott, and his future wife, Dina.
 Katherine is even named godmother to their daughter, Ashley.
 After her graduation from Genoa City University, Katherine marries her high school and college classmate, Gary Reynolds.
 They have a son, Brock in 1952.
-When we first heard Katherine Chancellor refer to her son Brock Reynolds, his father Gary had passed away years earlier, and he was cavorting on his inheritance in Europe with Lorie Brooks, daughter of newspaper editor Stuart Brooks, while attending college.
+When we first heard Katherine Chancellor refer to her son Brock Reynolds, his father Gary had died years earlier, and he was cavorting on his inheritance in Europe with Lorie Brooks, daughter of newspaper editor Stuart Brooks, while attending college.
 Brock was estranged from his mother, and it was implied that after his father's untimely death and her remarriage, he had gone rather wild with sex and drugs.
 Katherine's new husband Phillip Chancellor II was deeply rooted in the history of Genoa City, which was founded by Phillip's great-great-grandfather Civil War hero Garfield Dandridge Chancellor.
 Garfield Dandridge Chancellor's company built many of the early buildings in Genoa City, which are now considered historical landmarks, but the show begins with Phillip Chancellor II running Chancellor Industries.